4 key eye concerns for seniors

 The most important part of senior eye care is annual check-ups.
 According to the National Institute on Aging, these exams should be dilated if you’re over 65.
 A dilated exam allows your ophthalmologist or optometrist to see the back of the eye to screen for diseases that may not present with early symptoms.

-“Annual exams are recommended to screen for diseases like macular degeneration and glaucoma, which are asymptotic in their early stages,” Podoll says.
+“Annual exams are recommended to screen for diseases like macular degeneration and glaucoma, which are asymptomatic in their early stages,” Podoll says.
 “Both of these occur increasingly with age.
 We also look for skin cancers of the eyelid, dry eyes and cataracts.”

 2. Watch for discomfort or general changes.